 For many years, most organisations look at IT infrastructure spend as a required expense which should be minimised, and the ROI should be stretched over as many years as is safe without introducing undue risk to the business.
 Intuitively, you would think that spending 100k on infrastructure for 5 years would be more cost effective than 100k for 3 years.
 Well perhaps not, last year the International Data Corporation (IDC) found that by delaying upgrades to server infrastructure, organisations can lose up to 39% of peak performance, add up to 40% in application management costs, and up to 148% in server administration costs.

-And what does that truly mean to the business
+What does that truly mean to the business?

 - Could technology problems lead to poor service delivery and cost you customers?